lourencobt/fsMIB/doc/dataset_conversion.md

     python3 process_breast.py
     ```

-**Note:** Since the original dataset was relatively small, I have manually identified the images that contained annotations on the position of the cancer.
-This images were collected in the `delete_benign.csv` and `delete_malignant.csv` files, in order to be removed from the final dataset.
+**Note:** Since the original dataset was relatively small, the images that contained annotations on the position of the cancer were manually identified and collected in the `delete_benign.csv` and `delete_malignant.csv` files, in order to be removed from the final dataset.

 **Examples:**